MovieNet-PS: A Large-Scale Person Search Dataset in the Wild: Experiments

-We first report the performance of different methods on MovieNet-CS under the setting of `Training Set:N=10'-`Gallery Size:2K' in Table \ref{tab:ps100k_n10gs2k}, where we can observe the significant improvement of GLCNet over other competitors, especially in mAP (\eg, 34\% relatively higher than the second best SeqNet).
-In addition, since we have 3 levels of training sets and 3 gallery sets on MovieNet-CS, we conduct detailed comparisons between the base network (SeqNet) and GLCNet under all the 9 settings.
-As shown in Tables \ref{tab:ps100k_bsl} and \ref{tab:ps100k_ours}, our GLCNet consistently outperforms SeqNet in terms of all the settings on MovieNet-CS.
-The above results on such a highly diverse dataset verifies the effectiveness of exploiting both global and local context in our GLCNet, while other person search approaches cannot perform well in the challenging setting.
+We report the performance of different methods under a typical setting in Tab. \ref{tab:ps100k_n10gs2k}, where we can observe the significant improvement of \ourmodel{} over other competitors, especially in mAP (\eg, 34\% relatively higher than the second-best SeqNet).
+Besides, since we have 3 levels of training sets and 3 gallery sets, we conduct comparisons between SeqNet and our \ourmodel{} under all 9 settings.
+As shown in Tab. \ref{tab:ps100k_bsl}, \ourmodel{} consistently outperforms SeqNet in terms of all settings.
+The effect of each component, \ie{}, base, scene context, and group context is provided in \tabref{tab:ablation}.
+The above results on such a highly diverse dataset verifies the effectiveness of exploiting both global and local context, while other person search approaches cannot perform well in the challenging setting.